Waltharius: Commentary

 The essential part of this story is the series of single combats.
 The occasional incoherences of the tale make it probable that many changes have been introduced in the legend.
 The Þiðrekssaga (chaps.
 241–244) makes the story more probable by representing the pursuers as Huns.
 There is reason to believe that Hagano was originally the father of Hiltgunt, and that the tale was a variant of the saga of Hild as told in the Skáldskaparmál.
 Hildr, daughter of King Hǫgni, was carried off by Heðinn, son of Hjarrandi (A.S.
 Heorrenda).
 The fight between the forces of father and lover only ceased at sundown, to be renewed on the morrow, since each evening Hildr raised the dead by her incantations.
 This has been interpreted as a form of the old myth of the daily recurring struggle between light and darkness.
 The songs sung by Hiltgunt in Waltharius during her night watches were probably incantations, a view strengthened by the fact that in a Polish version the glance of Helgunda is said to have inspired the combatants with new strength.
 Hiltgunt has retained nothing of Hild's fierceness, but the fragment of the Anglo-Saxon Waldere shows more of the original spirit.
 In Waltharius Hiltgunt advises Waltharius to fly; in Waldere she urges him to the combat.

 One of the most extensive studies of the poem is by Dennis M. Kratz, who argues that the poem makes sophisticated use of allusions to its Classical sources to satirise the heroic ethics of its protagonists.
+Leonard Neidorf noted several common motifs between the poem and the later Solomon and Marcolf, such as intoxication as an escape ruse, one man fighting twelve attackers, and gratuitous beheadings.
+Neidorf posited that, rather than the author of Solomon and Marcolf being directly influenced by Waltharius, the similarities stem from a common derivation from the Germanic bridal-quest narrative tradition.